Magyartanulas/magyartanulas.github.io/noun_case_summary.md

 * Nem vagyok felelős érte - (I'm not responsible for him/her)
 * Az unokahúgom kétnyelvű lesz, ezért majd spanyolul tanulok. - (My niece will be bilingual, that's why I will learn Spanish sometime in the future.)
 * Lement a boltba kenyérért. - (I went down to the store for bread.)
 * Miért vagyunk még mindig itt?
-Csak azért, hogy szenvedjünk? - (Why are we still here?
-Just to suffer?)
+Csak azért, hogy szenvedjünk? - (Why are we still here, just to suffer?)

 *Barnabás: Miért nem ment el a buliba?* - (Why didn't you go to the party?)